paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 \fancyfoot[R]{page \thepage \hspace{1pt} of \pageref{LastPage}}
 ```

-And for the name and contact information.
+And for the name and contact information, including font awesome icons.

 ```tex
   \begin{center}